You are currently viewing Building ESG Program For Pre-IPO And Private Companies

 Building ESG Program For Pre-IPO And Private Companies

 Build an ESG program for my private company?
 Why bother if it isn’t required?
-These are fair question to ask since building an ESG program doesn’t appear to impact revenue or business operations on its face.
+These are fair questions to ask since building an ESG program doesn’t appear to impact revenue or business operations on its face.

 The answer is not that complicated: an ESG program actually can produce net positive impact in terms of increased revenue, reduced costs, and higher investments.
 There are many opportunities for companies that are ahead of the curve – or even those merely keeping pace – to integrate ESG into their business strategies in a manner that creates value.
 Climate change isn’t going away.
 Neither are the concerns over social equity and inclusion.